 These substances also communicate with other cells to induce a response.
 One is interleukin, a substance responsible for the growth, activation and survival of eosinophils, which control mast cells and allergic asthma responses.
 Those with elevated eosinophil levels are said to have eosinophilic asthma.

 Asthma is basically defined as chronic underlying airway inflammation, thereby making airways hypersensitive to asthma triggers, which include allergens, strong smells, strong emotions, smoke, pollution, and other substances inside and outside your body.
 Asthmatics also produce an excessive amount of goblet cells, which produce mucus to trap harmful substances (or, in our case, innocuous substances).

 Exposure to asthma triggers causes smooth muscles (bronchial muscles) that spiral around airways (bronchial airways) to spasm and constrict (bronchospasm), thereby squeezing airways (bronchial obstruction).
 This, along with excessive mucus production, causes airway obstruction, airflow limitation, and asthma symptoms, such as chest tightness, coughing, wheezing, and shortness of breath.
 Asthma symptoms are completely reversible with either time or treatment (to be discussed in my next post).

 Periods between attacks can be prolonged by working with a physician to obtain ideal allergy and asthma control.
-This can be accomplished by identifying your allergens and other asthma triggers, and developing methods of controlling them.
-This may also be accomplished by a daily regime of asthma controller medicines and, if necessary, allergy medicines.
+This can be accomplished by identifying your allergens and other asthma triggers and developing methods of controlling them.
+This may also be accomplished by a daily regime of asthma control medicines and, if necessary, allergy medicines.